craftAnalyst/Telco_Customer_Churn_Predictive_Modeling-Python-/README.md

 ## Process:
 ▪️Data Preparation: Cleaned and preprocessed the data, handling missing values and encoding categorical variables.
 ▪️Model Building: Implemented a classification algorithm logistic regression achieving 77% accuracy.
-▪️Evaluation: Evaluated model performance using metrics like accuracy, precision, recall, and fi-score.
+▪️Evaluation: Evaluated model performance using metrics like accuracy, precision, recall, and f1-score.

 ## Key Insights:
 Contract length and customer service satisfaction were crucial predictors of churn.
 The model provided valuable insights for retention strategies.